 If the brightly colored 22 carat gold isn’t your style, the gold souk of Dubai does have other items available.
 It is possible to get some items in 18 carat gold – more common and more acceptable to Americans and Europeans.
 Yet the gold souk doesn’t sell only gold, as we quickly learned.

 Several years ago, my wife and I saw a beautiful sapphire pendant necklace in the Cayman Islands years ago.
 We didn’t buy it – and we’ve regretted that decision every day since.
 In the Dubai Gold Souk, we found the perfect sapphire pendant at a store.
 We spent several hours drinking tea and haggling for perfect deal.
 We learned quickly that there are no “deals” at the gold souk – they always make money and have sophisticated negotiating strategies.
 However, in comparison to stores in America or Europe, it was an extraordinary value.

 The local souks in Dubai offer a rare opportunity to experience some of the traditional trade culture from this region.
 Traders have been dealing in spice and gold on the shores of the Dubai Creek for generations.
 The Dubai Gold Souk is also an opportunity to witness two strong trends in emerging economies: the storage of value in gold and the need to transfer wealth.
 The gold souk in Dubai may well be one of the most important financial institutions in the world.

 Visiting Information for the Dubai Gold Souk

 Cover image courtesy of Joi Ito (CC by 2.0).
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.